shopware5/devdocs/source/designers-guide/custom-detail-page/index.md

 ```

 <div class="alert alert-info">
-    If you want to know how to use your custom template for a specific detail page <a href="https://developers.shopware.com/designers-guide/custom-templates/">please take a look at out tutorial</a>.
+    If you want to know how to use your custom template for a specific detail page, please take a look at <a href="/designers-guide/custom-templates/">our tutorial</a>.
 </div>

 ## Structure

-In order to get a more minimalistic design we want to remove the default product buybox from the detail page.
-Don't worry: We will insert the most necessary product information like e.g. the product description back to the template later.
+In order to get a more minimalistic design, we want to remove the default product purchase box from the detail page.
+Don't worry, we will later add the most relevant product information, like the product description, to the template.

-This override makes the whole container with the primary buy options disappear:
+This override makes the whole container of the primary buy options disappear:

 ```
 {block name='frontend_detail_index_buy_container'}